 Those initial members took Billings Clinic through the first efforts to obtain designation.
-In 2003 application was made and documents were submitted.
-These efforts fell short as Billings Clinic only achieved excellence in 12 of the 14 Forces of Magnetism.
-Final documents were submitted in June 2006 and in October Billings Clinic received its first Magnet designation.
+Application was made and documents were submitted.
+Final documents were submitted in June 2006 and in October 2006 Billings Clinic received its first Magnet designation.

 Billings Clinic made application for redesignation in 2010.
 A successful site visit was conducted by ANCC and in October 2011 Billings Clinic was awarded re-designation of our Magnet status.
 With the most recent re-designation, Billings Clinic is currently designated a Magnet organization until April 2020.

 What does the Magnet status mean to patients?